TEXTURES

 Volume of water determined by the reliefs of the surface

 In this test, an operator stands on a horizontal tiled surface that has been oiled.
 The operator, wearing special footwear, remains on the surface while it is being tilted until he begins to slip.
-The following classification is determined by the angle of the tiled surface when he starts slipping.
+The R classification coefficient assigned depends on the angle of tilt at which the person loses their grip, from R9 (the most slippery) to R13 (the least slippery).

 This process is used to determine if tiles are suitable for use in areas where people will walk barefoot.
-The tiles are fitted on a horizontal surface and are wet with a solution (1 g/l of wetting agent + water).
-The operator (who is barefoot), stands on the surface while it is being tilted until he begins to slip: the angle when the slipping starts determines the following classification.
+The tiles are fitted on a horizontal surface and are wet with a water and soap solution,and an operative stands barefoot on the surface, which is then tilted until the operative starts to slip.
+The A+B+C classification coefficient assigned depends on the angle of tilt at which the person loses their grip.